Robert Golden

 Unconventional always, he pioneered a radical new style of advertising and editorial food photography; conceived and shot 10 award-winning books called the ‘PEOPLE WORKING SERIES’ published by Penguin illuminating working class life in different industries; he conceived and shot a book about unemployment called DOWN THE ROAD which was published with the support of John Berger, and was a major contributor to THE AMERICAN AIR AND SPACE and the NATURAL HISTORY MUSEUM catalogues.

 Robert has always wanted to put something back.
 Moving to the UK, he became Chairman of the Association of Photographers and created the Association Awards, which have since become the most well-known and respected photography awards in Britain, for which he received the Chairman’s Award in 1996.
-He trained several household-named photographers: amongst them, Fay Godwin, Eamon McCabe, and Robin Broadbent.
+He trained several household-named photographers: amongst them, Fay Godwin, Eamonn McCabe, and Robin Broadbent.

 Robert's photographs have been widely exhibited including at The Half Moon Gallery, The Photographers’ Gallery, The Side Gallery, Battersea Arts Centre, Greenham Common Gallery, The Serpentine Gallery, The Hayward Gallery, the V&A, Bridport Arts Centre, and numerous arts centres and galleries around Britain.